wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    <tt>-v</tt> specifies optional verbose log output.

+   <tt>-Golang</tt> specifies install of Go programming language development components

    <a name="EcosystemInstalls"></a>

-   <tt>-I</tt> specifies -Install of utilities XCode CLI, Homebrew, git, jq, tree, and components in the Hashicorp ecosystem, including Terraform, Vault, Noman, <a href="#envconsul">envconsul</a>.
+   <tt>-I</tt> specifies -Install of utilities XCode CLI, Homebrew, git, jq, tree, Docker, and components in the Hashicorp ecosystem, including Terraform, Vault, Nomad, <a href="#envconsul">envconsul</a>.

    Utilities for working with AWS, Azure, GCP, and other clouds require their own parameter to be specified in order to be installed.